jonas-werner/ansible-configuration-files/README.md

-# ansible-configuration-files
+# Ansible configuration files
-Config and host files for Ansible
+Config and host files for Ansible when using Dell PowerEdge servers